python-gino/gino-tornado/examples/index.md

 ## dependencies

-install postgres with `sudo apt-get install postgresql postgresql-contrib`, for postgresql configuration, you can check articles like (this one)[https://tecadmin.net/install-postgresql-server-on-ubuntu/].
+install postgres with `sudo apt-get install postgresql postgresql-contrib`, for postgresql configuration, you can check articles like [this one](https://tecadmin.net/install-postgresql-server-on-ubuntu/).

 ## python dependencies

-install python (requirements)[requirements.txt] with `pip install -r requirements.txt`
+install python [requirements](requirements.txt) with `pip install -r requirements.txt`

 ## setup database